Derecho-Project/cascade-cbdc/README.md

 `-- udl_dlls.cfg.tmp
 ```

-For starting the service in this case, it is necessary to run `cascade_server` in each of the folder from `n0` to `n4`.
+For starting the service in this case, it is necessary to run `cascade_server` in each of the folders from `n0` to `n4`.

 #### Multiple nodes in a network
 In case you want to deploy Cascade servers and clients on separate nodes in a network, it is necessary to change `derecho.cfg` with the appropriate network configuration for all processes.
 Three configurations in the file must be changed: